 - Lettuce or any greens that have “lettuce” on their name – these are mostly water and will not be a nutritious part of your bearded dragon’s regular diet.
 Feed them more substantial greens like kale or collard greens.

 - Spinach should be avoided since calcium binds to oxalates found in high content in spinach.
-Calcium is not readily absorbed by bearded dragons so feeding them spinach will lessen the available calcium for the to absorb.
+Calcium is not readily absorbed by bearded dragons so feeding them spinach will lessen the available calcium for them to absorb.
 Bearded dragons need special UVB light to help them synthesize Vitamin D3 which in turn helps them absorb calcium from their diet.

-- Wild caught insects should never be fed to dragons since these can have parasites or trace amounts of toxins and pesticides that can make your beardie sick.
+- Wild-caught insects should never be fed to dragons since these can have parasites or trace amounts of toxins and pesticides that can make your beardie sick.

 - Fireflies or any insect that glows are lethal to reptilian hearts.
 Bearded dragons can have difficulty breathing within 15 minutes to an hour of ingesting fireflies.
 They can also show head shaking and regurgitation.
 Their skin can turn black or darken.
 Reptiles can die within minutes of heart failure.
 The toxicity of fireflies to reptiles comes from a compound called lucibufagins which is a steroid produced by fireflies as a defense mechanism to make them unpalatable to predators.
 This chemical is a derivative or close cousin to the compound they produce which makes them glow.